September 9, 2016 by American College of Sofia

 No, I had no difficulties.
 I got into university and graduated from the Economy Higher Institute with a major in banking, and so did my College buddy Radionov.
 Afterwards banking became my profession.

 Finding work wasn’t difficult either.
 Accounting specialists were much sought after and I immediately got a spot at Sofjilfond, the state housing fund.
 After spending a couple of months there, I was made head of the accounting department of their Kolarov area branch, close to the Central Railway Station.
 Next, I started at the State Computing and Organizational Technology Institute, today situated at the 4th kilometer.
 I was promoted to Head of the Financial Department there and a couple of years later, I transferred to the State Economic Union for Plastics and Rubber up in the Krasno Selo neighborhood.
-I stayed in the field of accounting until the end of my working days, climbing up the career ladder slowly but surely.
+I worked in the field of accounting until the end of my working days, slowly but surely climbing up the career ladder.
 At the end, I joined the Central Labor-Union Council as a main economy and accounting expert and accountability methodologist.
 Part of my job was to manage the financial aspects of the recreational facilities in the whole country, in addition to managing the accountants at the facilities who reported to me.
 I retired after 11 years of employment there.

 I recall how I once stood on Vasil Levski Blvd. chatting with my direct manager at the Labor-Union Council.
 A woman I was acquainted with passed by and the two of us greeted each other and exchanged a few sentences.
 When she went her way, my boss asked me: “How do you know her?”
 “From my days at the College,” I replied, and he exclaimed, “But why didn’t you mention the College in your application then?”
 “Well, I did write that I graduated from a Foreign Language High-School, which is what I did.”
 “How smart of you!” he said.